-- All site visits have been suspended from February 29 to May 31.
-The exact time when visits will be allowed again shall be determined based upon social conditions. - As of March 31, , the number of visitors during FY2019 was 18,238
+• All site visits have been suspended from February 29 to June 30.
+The exact time when visits will be allowed again shall be determined based upon social conditions.

 Personal protective equipment

 - The Covid-19 pandemic has increased the demand for surgical masks and personal protective equipment both in Japan and overseas, but at current time we have enough radiological protective equipment to continue the decommissioning of the Fukushima Daiichi Nuclear Power Station. - We fear that manufacturing supply chain issues will persist over the long-term.
 Therefore, in order to maintain current levels of safety required during the decommissioning of the Fukushima Daiichi Nuclear Power Station, we need to make adjustments as necessary to ensure a stable supply of personal protective equipment, such as seeking this equipment from other vendors.
 We have also implemented measures to flexibly use personal protective equipment in order to ensure the safety of workers.